Loltolo-Lesapiti/Leaderboard/README.md

-# Leaderboard structure.
+# Leaderboard Hit the API.

-> This is a simple structure of a leaderboard application.
+> This is a simple structure of a leaderboard application that; Send and receive data from an API, uses API documentation and demostrated working with JSON files using JavaScript code asynchronous.

 ## Built with

-- HTML CSS
+- HTML CSS JAVASCRIPT.

 ## Additional Tools